Emily-Keymon/Group-Project/README.md

 #### All state data as of 7/22/20

 * We chose Connecticut, New Jersey and New York because the governors of these states took collective measures to contain COVID-19.
 Their shutdown dates are within a day of each other and all three states are still shutdown.
-* We chose Florida, Georgia and Texas because these three states have shelter in place dates and reopening dates that are very close.
+* We chose Florida, Georgia and Texas because these three states have shelter in place dates and reopening dates that are very close together as well.

 ### State stats:
 * Connecticut was #26 in total positive case counts.
 Connecticut's largest spike occurred on 4/22/20 at 2,109 cases per day.
 The 7-day average is currently 84.